php-fig/fig-standards/proposed/event-dispatcher.md

 If passed a Stoppable Task, a Processor

-* MUST call `isStopped()` on the Task after each Listener has been called.
+* MUST call `isPropagationStopped()` on the Task after each Listener has been called.
 If that method returns `true` it MUST return the Task to the Emitter immediately and MUST NOT call any further Listeners.

 ### Error handling